-The school has established a comprehensive policy to guide student conduct.
+The school has established a comprehensive policy to help guide student conduct.
 In addition, teachers are expected to publish and inform students of classroom rules and consequences for violations.
 Students have the responsibility to become informed and abide by the established rules.
 Students are also to comply with all legal requirements and policies.

 Students are expected to respect the authority of all adult staff members, address them with respect and respond to and comply with their direction.
 Any student who uses language or takes action directed at a staff member that is threatening, sexually harassing, or insulting to their ethnicity, sexual orientation, gender or other protected characteristic will result in disciplinary consequences up to and including suspension and/or expulsion.
 Any student whose action interferes with a staff member or officer in the conduct of their duty that may endanger the safety of students or staff will face expulsion.